MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 1. Generics are often used in your dependencies - out of your control.
 E.g. Twiggy says that most code bloat because of generics is caused by the crate `futures-signals` in Zoon's `js-framework-benchmark` example.

 1. When I was trying to optimize size by replacing generics with other constructs, the app was becoming slower and paradoxically also bigger.
 So I wouldn't recommend to focus too much on this optimization if you aren't sure it'll really reduce the Wasm file size.

+### Compression

+Browsers support multiple kinds of compression, always at least [Gzip](https://en.wikipedia.org/wiki/Gzip) and [Brotli](https://github.com/google/brotli).

+MoonZoon CLI (`mzoon`) automatically compresses `wasm` and other files with both algorithms during the `release` build.
+And then Moon serves them according to the header [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) extracted from incoming requests.

+You've already saw examples above, but let's look again:
+- A small optimized app: 33 KB - GZip: 16 KB - Brotli: 14 KB
+- A large optimized app: 928 KB - GZip: 326 KB - Brotli: 236 KB

+This way you can significantly reduce traffic between frontend and backend.

+_Note:_ Firefox and probably other browsers support Brotli only on HTTPS.
+Chrome supports both Gzip and Brotli also on HTTP.
+It means you can't use only Brotli for all cases.

+_Dev Note:_ It's [difficult](https://github.com/MoonZoon/MoonZoon/pull/6#issuecomment-840037580) to serve files according to a header from Warp.

 ---